TenaarFeiri/Seshat/Client/SimSystems/Weather/Documentation/SIMULATION_MATHS.md

 # Weather Simulation Maths

 Reference for the computational models used by the processor scripts and the grid's transition logic.
-All formulas are designed for SLua's constraints: 64 KB working set, no external libraries, float64 arithmetic.

 ## 1. Diurnal temperature

-Temperature is computed continuously from the sun's position, not stored as a static value.
-Proc2 computes this each cycle using `ll.GetSunDirection()`.
+Proc2 computes temperature each cycle from `ll.GetSunDirection()`, not from a stored static value.

 ### Why sun direction, not wallclock?

-The system originally used `llGetWallclock()` (seconds since midnight in SL time), but this was replaced with `ll.GetSunDirection()` for two critical reasons:
+The system originally used `llGetWallclock()` but switched to `ll.GetSunDirection()` for two reasons:

-1. **Custom sun cycles**: Many regions run accelerated day/night cycles, eternal noon, or custom sun configurations. `llGetWallclock()` returns SL time which may not correspond to the actual sun position in these regions.
-The diurnal temperature curve would be out of sync with the visible sun.
+1. **Custom sun cycles**: Many regions run accelerated day/night cycles, eternal noon, or custom sun configurations. `llGetWallclock()` returns SL time that may not match the visible sun.
-2. **Region restart desync**: `llGetTimeOfDay()` and wallclock can drift after region restarts.
+2. **Region restart desync**: Wallclock can drift after region restarts.
 The sun direction vector is always authoritative.

-`ll.GetSunDirection()` returns a normalized 3D vector pointing toward the sun.
-SL's sun path: rises in the east (+X), sets in the west (-X), arcs through the sky (+Z at noon, -Z at midnight).
-We use `atan2(z, x)` to extract the orbital angle and map it to a 24-hour clock.
+`ll.GetSunDirection()` returns a normalized 3D vector.
+SL's sun rises in the east (+X), sets in the west (-X), arcs through the sky (+Z at noon, -Z at midnight).
+We extract the orbital angle with `atan2(z, x)` and map it to a 24-hour clock.

 ### Formula